Kaalam Maari Pochu (1996 film): Plot

-On the day of the wedding, the brother creates all the possible ruckus he could and wants to stop the wedding at any cost unless the sisters sign the agreement.
-He even goes to the extent of kicking his pregnant sister and frantically attacks all the other sisters, including the bride.
-Sadagopan is enraged by this and he in turn beats his son frantically to kill him.
+The brother disrupts the wedding day and wants to stop the wedding unless the sisters sign the agreement.
+He even kicks his pregnant sister and frantically attacks all the other sisters, including the bride.
+Sadagopan is enraged by this, so he beats his son frantically to kill him.
 The sisters stop him and shout that he is the reason for their brother to behave like this.
-The daughters shout at him for being so biased against them right from their childhood and for him, son is superior and daughters are inferior.
+The daughters shout at him for being so biased against them since their childhoods and for him.
 He is one who has spoiled his son and raised him without any respect and love for his sisters.
 Sadagopan and his son realize their mistakes for being so biased and greedy respectively.
-They both have now understood that daughters are not inferior to sons and have all the rights even after getting married.
+They both have now understood that daughters are not inferior to sons and have all the rights even after marriage.
 All the men finally reunite with the sisters and conduct the wedding of the fourth daughter happily.